scrapjs/audio-through-stream/readme.md

 		//Return processed audio buffer
 		//or promise (object with .then method) to process asynchronously.
 		//If no return, the input buffer will be returned automatically as pass-through.

+		//number of sample-frames processed
+		this.count;

+		//time of the current chunk
+		this.time;
 	}
 });

+//End stream
+audioNode.end();

+//Stop processing
+audioNode.pause();

+//Continue processing
+audioNode.resume();
 ```

 ## Related